TuanManhCao/digital-garden/README.md

 1. Clone this [Github repo](https://github.com/TuanManhCao/digital-garden)
 2. Install [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) package manager
 3. Copy all of your **markdown** file (`.md` only) and folder to `/posts/` **except** `/posts/index.md` file
+4. Copy all of your images from your Obsidian Vault to `/public/images/` folder
-4. Go to root folder of your project, run `yarn && yarn run dev`
+5. Go to root folder of your project, run `yarn && yarn run dev`
-5. Open this link in your browser http://localhost:3000/
+6. Open this link in your browser http://localhost:3000/

 If you prefer video content have a look at my 📺 [walk through video](https://youtu.be/7_SmWA-_Wx8)